 Find new springtime inspiration with a visit to the Art Institute of Chicago.
 One of the country’s favorite art museums, this perennially popular institution is filled with enchanting permanent collections and exciting special exhibits.

-Some ongoing highlights of the collection works by Georgia O’Keeffe, Matisse, and Chagall’s “American Windows.”
+Highlights of the collection includes works by Georgia O’Keeffe, Matisse, and Chagall to name a few.
 They also offer temporary exhibits on textiles, photography, iconic paintings, and more.

 Be sure to check out their new mobile app to help you explore their collections and find out more about the famous works.

-A su llegada: Admission to the Art Institute of Chicago is included with the Go Chicago® Card.
+A su llegada: Admission to the Art Institute of Chicago is included with the Go Chicago® pass.

 Explore the Field Museum

 One of Chicago’s most popular and prestigious institutions, the Field Museum, is another fantastic spring destination.